Dunblane: Clubs and societies

-Schools
+Education

-There are currently around two thousand pupils in schools in Dunblane.
+There are currently around two thousand pupils in the following schools:

 Dunblane Primary School

 Dunblane Primary School is on Doune Road, on the western side of Dunblane.
 The school has a large playing field (with a basketball court), regularly used for extra-curricular activities and by local clubs.
 A council-run nursery is attached to the school, in a separate building.

+As of 2022, it is the second largest primary school in Stirling Council with 395 students.

 In 1996, the school's gym was the scene of the Dunblane massacre.
 The school reopened within days, and the old gym was quickly demolished and replaced with an extension at the other end of the building.
 The former gym site became a memorial garden.
-Newton Primary School was still under construction at the time of the massacre, so Dunblane Primary was one of the largest primary schools in Scotland.
-It is still a very large school, with at least two classes per year group, with additional multi-age or "composite" classes being created where demand requires it.

 Dunblane Primary's uniform consists of blue polo shirts and red jumpers (except Primary 7, whose jumpers are black).
 The colour of the school logo on jumpers varies by house.
 The houses are named after local castles; Airthrey (red), Doune (blue), Drummond (yellow) and Kilbryde (green).